OpenOCL/openocl.github.io/_api/ocl_ocp.md

     end

     %% Using a OCP class
+    %%
+    ocp2 = VanDerPolOCP();

-    %% Note that the methods are marked as Static! ocp2 = VanDerPolOCP();
+    %% Note that the methods are marked as Static!
-    classdef VanDerPolOCP < OclOCP
+    %% Class definitions must be in a separate file. classdef VanDerPolOCP < OclOCP
       methods (Static)
         function pathCosts(ch,x,z,u,p)